Maria Lock: Land grant

 Maria and Robert initially settled on a small farm belonging to Native Institution, but later moved to the employ of Rev. Robert Cartwright at Liverpool.
 In March 1831, she petitioned Ralph Darling for her deceased brother Colebee's grant at Blacktown, opposite the Native Institution.
 40 acres were granted to Robert on Maria's behalf, but Cartwright frustrated this claim as he felt it was injurious to the established buildings on his adjoining allotment.
 However, Maria persisted and in 1833 was granted forty more acres at Liverpool, again in Robert's name.
 She then received her brother's 30 acre grant in 1843.
 In 1844, Maria and her husband returned to Blacktown where they were granted another 30 acres.

 Final years

 Lock died on 6 June 1878 in Windsor and was buried beside her husband Robert at St Bartholomew's Church of England, Prospect.
 Her burial registration reads "Last of the Aboriginals from Blacktown", and wrongly gives her birth date as 1794.
 Her land was divided equally among her children and was occupied by her descendants until 1920, when the freehold land was considered to be an Aboriginal reserve (Plumpton) and was revoked by the Aboriginal Protection Board.
 Dozens of families continue to trace their ancestry through Maria, her father Yarramundi and her grandfather Gomebeeree, stretching back to the 1740s.

+Recognition

+A tunnel boring machine used in New South Wales is named after her.